Gasimhacker/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chown is the command to change owner of a file. touch is the command to create a new file. chmod is the command to change the permissions of a file.
+chown is the command to change owner of a file. touch is the command to create a new file. chmod is the command to change the permissions of a file. chgrp is the command to change the group owner.